chris-hallquist/tcs/README.md

 I plan to write the code in a way that assumes the rules of the original 1981 tournament, which stated:

+>Battle will be to the death: whichever player has the last ship capable of firing will be declared the winner of the round...

->The maximum allowed tech level for all ships is 12.
+>...The maximum allowed tech level for all ships is 12.
 The total pilot allowance for the squadron is 200.
 The squadron must be capable of jump-3; each ship and small craft must be capable of 1-G acceleration.
 The squadron must be capable of gas giant refueling.

 >*(Source: Game Designers' Workshop.
 Adventure 5: Trillion Credit Squadron. p.
 30.)